Configure Vault for storing secrets

 sudo systemctl restart nms

-Switching between Vault and Local Encryption
+Switch between Vault and local encryption

-Switch to Local Encryption
+Switch to local encryption

 sudo systemctl stop nms